stoplightio/platform-docs/2.-workspaces/j.custom-domains.md

 # Using a Custom Domain
 ## Setting up a custom domain
-1. Select Workpaces settings
+1. Select Workspace settings
-2. Under Settings > Basics > Custom Domain
+2. In Settings > Basics > Custom Domain
 3. Enter the custom domain to be used
   (Note: Add a CNAME record to the DNS that points to "ingress.stoplight.io".)